buildkite/on-demand/README.md

 # Modular Design

-The On-Demand template combines several components to give you a quick off the shelf experience.
+The default On-Demand template combines several components to give you a simple off the shelf experience.
 If you want to customise how these components are combined, you can fork the [template repository](https://github.com/keithduncan/buildkite-on-demand-template).
+The default template includes:

-- A default VPC with two public subnets and an Internet Gateway.
+- A simple VPC with two public subnets and an Internet Gateway.
-	- You can overridden this behaviour by providing a comma separated list of VPC Subnet IDs in the `VpcSubnetIds` parameter.
+	- You can override this behaviour by providing a comma separated list of VPC Subnet IDs in the optional `VpcSubnetIds` parameter.
-	- For more complex designs or you may want to swap out the entire VPC substack with something of your own design.
+	- For more complex VPC designs or you may want to swap out the entire VPC substack with something of your own design, or `!ImportValue` from an existing VPC CloudFormation stack.
-- A `String` SSM Parameter for your Buildkite Agent Registration Token
+- A `String` SSM Parameter for your Buildkite Agent Registration Token.
-	- CloudFormation cannot create `SecureString` parameters, if you want to store this token securely you can create it yourself and pass a different parameter path to the `agent-scheduler` stack.
+	- CloudFormation cannot currently create `SecureString` parameters, if you want to store this token securely you can create it yourself and pass a different parameter path to the `agent-scheduler` stack.
-- A CloudFormation Macro and `agents` substack
+- An `agents` substack and CloudFormation Macro.
 	- Using a substack to define your agent task definitions and task roles ensures your infrastructure is continuously deployable.
-The CloudFormation macro makes writing these task definitions even easier.
-This component is entirely optional and you can swap in any technology you want.
+The CloudFormation Macro makes writing these task definitions easy.
+This component is entirely optional, you could create your task definitions using the technology stack you are most comfortable with.

 # Subprojects